Latest titles from Skylight Press

 Experimental Fiction and the Persistence of Religion and Magic

-Experimental, fabulist and postmodern fiction is often seen to present an official break with traditional storytelling and Roland Barthes’ famous ‘Death of the Author’ announcement came hard on the heels of Nietzsche’s equally shattering “God is dead and we have killed him...” claim.
-In a robust study of the most experimental, self-reflexive and deconstructionist fictions of the twentieth century, Daniel Staniforth examines the presence of religious and theological discourses often found in tandem with a stated aversion to them, where authors attempt to break from tradition but get caught up in the trappings.
-Without confining the twentieth century to a vacuum, or splintering it through myriad separatist ‘isms,’ Staniforth explores the experimental fiction of our time as an extension of the European avant-garde and modernist movements, which in turn are informed by nineteenth century collectives.
+Experimental, fabulist and postmodern fictions are often seen to present an official break with traditional storytelling and Roland Barthes’ famous ‘Death of the Author’ announcement came hard on the heels of Nietzsche’s equally shattering “God is dead and we have killed him...” claim.
+In a robust study of various twentieth century novels, Daniel Staniforth examines the presence of religious and theological discourses often found in tandem with a stated aversion to them, where authors attempt to break from tradition but get caught up in the trappings.
+Without confining the century to a vacuum, or splintering it through myriad separatist ‘isms,’ he explores these experimental fictions as an extension of the European avant-garde and modernist movements, which were in turn informed by nineteenth century collectives.

-The Book of the Bardic Chair
+The House of the Net:

 edited by Kevan Manwaring